posted on 11/08/20

 We have cancelled 140 tours and festivals so far due to Covid-19.
 In each case, we have appealed to our clients to transfer their money to a future booking or to accept a Refund Credit Note (both offer full financial protection).
 This is the primary way we will survive this crisis.
 However, if a client still booked at the time we have cancelled has asked for a refund, we have given it, without prevarication.

 We have studied a number of new policies that cover a range of Covid-related eventualities, and cross-examined the firms issuing them.
-We are not permitted by the Financial Conduct Authority to make recommendations, but we can inform you of a couple you can contact.
+We are not permitted by the Financial Conduct Authority to make recommendations, but we can inform you of some you may contact.
+Click here to review our findings.